curiousest/curiousest.github.io/_drafts/tabum/pomegranates.md

 "7, 8" he spits translucent liquid into the sink.
 The sink cleans itself.

 "9, 10."
 He refocuses.
 Meditation in the remaining minute.
-He can feel the entropy buildup.
+He can feel the pressure of countless versions of himself in the exact same position in space-time.
 So many versions of himself in almost the exact same state, who have made exactly the same decisions from wakeup until now.

 Today's multidimensional performance will be sublime.
 Probabilistic poetry.
 But he'd never let that thought cross his mind.
 He needs to be perfectly predictable to himself in every splitting dimension, to build up a horde of overlapping versions of himself.